 The Human Relations Area Files, Inc. (HRAF) has been engaged in cross-cultural research since 1949 and encourages comparative studies of human cultures and societies throughout the world.
-The eHRAF World Cultures and eHRAF Archaeology databases facilitate these types of studies by indexing and coding vast stores of ethnographic knowledge across nearly 400 cultures.
+The eHRAF World Cultures and eHRAF Archaeology databases facilitate these types of studies by indexing and coding vast stores of ethnographic knowledge across over 400 cultures.
 HRAF also sponsors the peer-reviewed journal Cross-Cultural Research.

 Guides & Resources

 Learn more about key issues and how to conduct cross-cultural research using the eHRAF databases with guides produced by HRAF.